Webhooks Guide

 var webhook = System.Text.Json.JsonSerializer.Deserialize<WebhookPayload>(rawBody)!;

-Console.WriteLine($"Duplicate detected: {webhook.DuplicateId}");
+Console.WriteLine($"Duplicate cluster detected: {webhook.DuplicateId}");

 return req.CreateResponse(200);